davide83/COVID19-DB/README.md

-# COVID19-DB
+# COVID-19 ITALY Database
-Import from github.com/pcm-dpc/COVID-19 the CSV files as tables into an Sqlite database.
+Workflow Actions that daily import the CSV data files as tables into an Sqlite database from github.com/pcm-dpc/COVID-19.